moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 API designs or implementation.
 The "Design Details" section below is for the real nitty-gritty.

 You might want to consider including the pros and cons of the proposed solution so that they can be compared with the pros and cons of alternatives.
 -->

+Instead of creating a [`CI_JOB_TOKEN`][1] that is bound to the user that triggered the CI pipeline we will generate a [`CI_JOB_TOKEN`][1] bound to a specific type of `User` record with a custom `user_type` field.
+In other words, we will use a service account or CI job runner specific account.
+This custom `User` will have limited permissions based on the [Custom Role][5] that it is bound to.

+At this time, it is uncertain if we will need to manage CI Job specific [custom abilities][6] that cannot be assigned to regular user accounts.

 ## Design and implementation details